 All webinars are 7 – 8 PM EST

-Once a month, the World Area Book Awards (Américas Award, Africana Book Award, Freeman Book Award, Middle East Book Award, and the South Asia Book Award) will sponsor a 60 minute webinar on a book recognized by one of the awards.
-Each webinar will feature a presentation by an award-winning author with discussion on how to incorporate multicultural literature into the classroom.
-Please read along with us this spring as we explore the world through these award-winning books.
-We encourage all readers to join in on the conversations each month and ask the author your own questions live.
+Once a month, the World Area Book Awards (Américas Award, Africana Book Award, Freeman Book Award, Middle East Book Award, and the South Asia Book Award) again sponsored a 60 minute webinar on a book recognized by one of the awards.
+Each webinar feature a presentation by an award-winning author with discussion on how to incorporate multicultural literature into the classroom, as well as a Q&A with the author.
+View Americas Award recording featuring Francie Latour, Auntie Luce’s Talking Paintings.

 Central America: People and the Environment